StallaertLab/multiplex_pipeline/docs/api.md

 This section contains the reference documentation for all modules in the pipeline.

-::: multiplex_pipeline.core_preparation.cutter
+::: plex_pipe.core_preparation.cutter

-::: multiplex_pipeline.core_preparation.assembler
+::: plex_pipe.core_preparation.assembler

-::: multiplex_pipeline.core_preparation.controller
+::: plex_pipe.core_preparation.controller